-Our garden project at the Language Center offers our students serenity and peace of mind.
-Just a short distance from the Vial Refugee Camp in Chios, Greece, the garden is worlds apart from the overcrowded camp.
+The Garden Project at the Language Centre offers students serenity and peace of mind.
+Just a short distance walk from Vial, the garden is worlds apart from the overcrowded camp.
 It provides a haven to our students from the stressful and difficult situation they face daily in their quest for asylum.

+Many of the students have been through extremely traumatic experiences.
+Planting and caring for the garden, along with the harvesting of the fruits of our labour is, we hope, therapeutic.
+Students often talk of happy memories of their childhood gardens, farming alongside their families, or eating and cooking traditional vegetables native to their countries.
 Good folks from across nationalities are working together in our field, so that we are fostering friendships that may prove helpful to our students presently and in the future.
-And, perhaps, because of these efforts, by some small measure we are helping to quell tensions that sometimes fire up between groups in the camp.
+We hope we are helping to quell tensions that sometimes fire up between groups in the camp.